zuiderkwast/aadeque/README.md

 int main() {
 	int i;
 	aadeque_t *a = aadeque_create_empty();
-	a->extra1 = 42;
+	/* Store some extra stuff in the header */ a->extra1 = 42;
 	a->extra2 = 999;
 	/* Add the numbers 0 to 9 */